Approved by: The President

 V. Transcripts

-Transcripts of records issued by the Registrar are photocopies of the complete, unabridged academic record of the student at this University.
-Requests for the issuance of transcripts must be accompanied by:
+Transcripts of records issued by the Registrar represent the complete, unabridged academic record of the student at this University.
+Requests for the issuance of transcripts are submitted via Cardinal Students, the University's student information system.

-A transcript or grades will not be released to or for a student whose account with the University is not settled in full.
+A complete official transcript will not be released to or for a student whose account with the University is not settled in full, subject to any applicable federal law or regulation.